Coherent terahertz control of metastable magnetization in FePS3

 \subsection{Experimental results}

-We employ time-dependent ellipticity change of a subsequent NIR pulse to probe the light-induced magnetization dynamics (Fig. \ref{fig:fig2}a).
+We employ time-dependent ellipticity change of a subsequent NIR pulse to probe the light-induced magnetization dynamics (Fig. \ref{fig:fig2}a) in transmission geometry.
 Near the magnetic ordering temperature ($T_\text{N}$ = 118~K), a single broadband THz pulse induces a new magnetic state with net magnetization, with its amplitude and lifetime dramatically increasing near the phase transition (Fig. \ref{fig:fig2}b).
 Notably, this magnetization can last for milliseconds close to $T_\text{N}$, thus forming a metastable state~\cite{ilyas2024terahertz}.
 To assess the feasibility of coherent phononic control of magnetization, we designed a set of different experiments.
 We first introduce a second THz pulse with a similar field profile (Fig. S1b) and continuously vary the time separation between the two pulses ($\tau$) near $\tau=0\ \mathrm{ps}$, while probing the induced dynamics at $t =~400$ ps when the system enters the metastable state (Fig. \ref{fig:fig2}c).
 The material’s response exhibits coherent oscillations as a function of $\tau$, with their amplitudes increasing as we approach $T_\text{N}$ (Fig. \ref{fig:fig2}d).
 A Fourier transform of these oscillations (Fig. \ref{fig:fig2}e) reveals a broad peak near ~4.5~THz, a frequency that is distinct from $\Omega_\text{R}$.
 Furthermore, whereas the metastable magnetization scales quadratically with the THz pulse field strength in the single-pump experiment (Fig. \ref{fig:fig2}f), indicating a nonlinear excitation mechanism, the oscillation amplitude scales linearly with the electric field strength of a single THz pulse (Fig. \ref{fig:fig2}g).
 These observations strongly suggest the involvement of an IR-active phonon that nonlinearly mediates the displacement of the Raman mode and thereby modulates the metastable magnetization.
+While a direct coupling between the driven infrared phonon and the macroscopic magnetization might intuitively seem possible, the Ginzburg-Landau analysis reveals that this direct pathway cannot produce the resonant critical enhancement near $T_\text{N}$.
+Consequently, the nonlinear rectification of the infrared drive into the Raman-active mode is the essential mechanism responsible for the long-lived magnetization observed experimentally. (see Supplementary Note 6).

 We further examine the nature of the IR-active mode by studying the evolution of the oscillations as we simultaneously alter the polarization angle of the two THz pulses (Fig. \ref{fig:fig3}a).
 This polarimetry measurement allows for determination of the symmetry of the IR mode(s)~\cite{zhang2024terahertz,zhang2024terahertz-upconversion}, necessary for further illustrating their anharmonic interaction with $\Omega_\mathrm{R}$ the Raman-active mode.
 The Fourier spectra show a transfer of spectral weight between two frequency positions around 4.3 and 4.7 THz as we rotate the THz polarization (Fig. \ref{fig:fig3}b).
 The intensities of these two peaks maximize along orthogonal directions, implying the presence of two IR-active modes in close vicinity with perpendicular dipole moments.
 Indeed, the broad peak near 4.5~THz can be fit using two Lorentzians given in Eq.
 S7, whose weights change with polarization in an out-of-phase fashion (Fig. \ref{fig:fig3}c).
 These measurements indicate that the low- and high-frequency IR-active phonons carry electric dipole moments along the crystallographic $a$ and $b$ axes, and therefore follow $B_u$ and $A_u$ symmetries, respectively.